-There is an upcoming Microsoft 365 change that may affect your Teams chat backups and incur additional charges.
+Microsoft have made a change in Microsoft 365 that may affect your Teams chat backups and incur additional charges.

-A few months ago, Microsoft introduced a new set of Teams Export APIs designed to access Teams chats directly from the underlying Cosmos DB service that hosts the chats.
-Cirrus for Microsoft 365 will support the backup of Teams chats by using the newly released Teams Export APIs.
+Microsoft have introduced a new set of Teams Export APIs designed to access Teams chats directly from the underlying Cosmos DB service that hosts the chats.
+Cirrus for Microsoft 365 will support the backup of Teams chats by using these Teams Export APIs.
 Because these APIs access sensitive data, they are considered protected APIs, and to access these APIs, the backup administrator must fill out a form to request access from Microsoft.

-As of 31st of January 2023, Microsoft will start to deprecate any access to the hidden folder: TeamsMessageData within Outlook that currently saves Teams chats.
+Microsoft has begun to deprecate any access to the hidden folder: TeamsMessageData within Outlook that currently saves Teams chats.
 Going forward, Teams Export APIs will be the only way to backup Teams chats with Cirrus.
 Groups, Channel, and metadata will continue to be protected regardless of you opting to enable this feature or not.

 The cost to backup chats in Teams will be calculated on a per tenant/per message basis, relative to the license model.
 Cirrus for Microsoft 365 will support Model B, which means that the protection of Teams chats data will cost you $0.00075 per message/per tenant.
 Microsoft will invoice you at the end of the month if you choose to opt in to enable this feature.